AhmedAzizKhelifi/markdown-vs-latex/README.md

 _Markdown vs Markup_

 ---

 Note:  Why?
 LaTeX / TeX markup works great for producing high-quality typesetting for articles, research papers, manuals, books, etc.
-Markdown works great for writing (distraction-free, focus on what you want to say, etc.)
+Markdown works great for distraction-free focus-on-what-you-want-to-say writing.

 Using tools such as [pandoc](http://pandoc.org) or [kramdown](http://kramdown.gettalong.org/converter/latex.html) you can (auto-)convert plain text in markdown to LaTeX for further processing.
 Get the best of both worlds!
 We ♥ Markdown & LaTeX.

 ---

 ## Article